lockwooda/notes/Y2S2/COMP2211/3-UserStories.md

 # User Stories, Sprint Planning and Risk

+We are now on the part that we need to think about the requirements that the user will want.

 A user story is one or more sentences in everyday/busineess language of the user that captures what the user wants to achieve.
 They are small units of functionality, so make sure that they don't get too large.